Leanne Li: Pageant career

 At the age of 20, Leanne competed as contestant #10 in Miss Chinese Vancouver 2004 pageant, taking the crown.
 She also took the titles of Miss Photogenic and Best Posture.
 As the winner of this pageant, she represented the city of Vancouver at Miss Chinese International in the following year.

 In January, she arrived in Hong Kong to compete for the Miss Chinese International 2005 crown, and won.
 Being considered just a favorite, she beat out bigger favorite, Fala Chen of New York for the title.
 Her performance received positive reviews, especially during the final interview portion.

 Personal life

-Leanne, in particular, is a Protestant.
+Leanne is a Protestant.
 During the 48th TVB anniversary celebration, Wong Cho-lam proposed to her.
 Li and Wong married on Valentine's Day in 2015.
 Leanne and her husband Wong Cho-lam are both devoted Christians who have both publicly declared sexual abstinence before marriage.
 She gave birth to her daughter Gabrielle Wong on 17 December 2018.
 In Dec 2020, Leanne welcomed the birth of her second daughter Hayley.